Berkshire Woods Homeowners Association

 -

 Market Dynamics: The real estate market in Fairfax County remains a seller’s market, with homes often selling quickly and sometimes above asking price.
-The inventory levels have fluctuated, but generally, there’s an ongoing demand which keeps the market competitive.
+The inventory levels have fluctuated, but generally, there’s an ongoing demand that keeps the market competitive.
 In December 2024, the median price of homes for sale in Fairfax County was $722,210, marking an increase from previous years (RocketHomes, 2024).

 -